khushi1033/black-jack/README.md

 - In the new screen, select **Node.js** as Driver and version **5.5 or later**.
 - Finally, copy the URI connection string and replace the URI in MONGODB_URI of `.env`in your project directory (if you don't see it, create a copy of `.env.example` and name it as `.env`) with this URI string.
 Make sure to replace the <PASSWORD> with the db User password that you created under the Security tab.
 - Note that after some of the steps in the Atlas UI, you may see a banner stating `We are deploying your changes`.
 You will need to wait for the deployment to finish before using the DB in your application.

-### Grading
-* **70 Points** - Game plays correctly (with correct scores, win and loss states, etc)
-* **10 Points - Create a 5-minute video and include a link to it in this README that covers and explains how your code works.
-* **15 Points** - Correctly records each round of the game in MongoDB and update score tally.
-* **5 Points** -  Code is well commented and easy to read/follow.
-* **BONUS 10 Points** - add animations to show cards moving from deck to player/dealer hands, animations to flip the card, 1 second delays on cards moving/flipping/updating

-* If code doesn't run/compile you can get no more than a 65, although this score can be much lower.
-But please write comments and a README to explain what you were trying to do.